 Well, I can’t give you a straight answer on this one.
 However, I’ll tell you what I took me to get started.
 For Elance, it took me nearly three months to get my first job.
 Talk about unmotivating!
 But I didn’t give up.
 Once I got my first job, then the ball started rolling.

 On these websites you have a profile that you need to fill out.
 It’s pretty much like an ongoing online resume for yourself.
 It has your information and work history.
-If you have no work history on the website, it obviously makes getting a job a bit more difficult.
+If you have no work history on the website, it makes getting a job a bit more difficult.
 Just wait for your break though, it will come.

 With Odesk, it only took me a month to get my first job however, I had a better profile at this point.
 I had a few jobs on Elance and I was able to post some of my past work from that on my Odesk portfolio.
 So I now had some samples to show my prospective employers.

 If you are less lazy than me, I would recommend doing a few samples to put in your profile.
-Yes, you are essentially working for a free a bit right now, but it will be worth it.
+Yes, you are essentially working for free a bit right now, but it will be worth it.
 Hindsight is always 20/20.
 If I had done this initially, I doubt it would have taken me three months to get my first gig.

 Your chances of getting a job also depend on how much you are applying.
 If you hardly apply, you will never get hired.
 Once you get the ball rolling and have some jobs that you have completed, you will actually start getting INVITED to jobs which makes things easier.
 This way you don’t have to file through jobs and research.
 The employer already saw your awesome profile, liked you, and decided you might be a good fit for their job.
 So all you need to do is read what they want and apply if you are interested.